IdentityPython/pysaml2/doc/howto.rst

 :::::::::::::::::::::
 Attributes that may be contained in a SAML assertion must be defined in the attribute mapping as documented in the `PySAML2 config guide <http://pythonhosted.org/pysaml2/howto/config.html#attribute-map-dir>`_.
 If the ‚to‘ and ‚fro‘ mappings are exactly the same just one of them is required.
 But sometimes it is necessary to have both "to" and "from" because translation isn't symmetric.
 Like having "sn" and "surname" mapping to the same urn.

-You may copy the default mapping: cp -pr samle2test/tests/attributemaps.
+You may copy the default mapping into your test configuration directory: cp -pr saml2test/tests/attributemaps .

 There must be one file per attribute namespace, i.e. attrname-format:basic needs to go into basic.py, and attrname-format:uri needs to go into saml_uri.py.

 (3) Key Files
 :::::::::::::